alotofdavid/beem/docs/commands.md

 beem is a multi-user chat bot that can relay queries to the IRC knowledge bots for [DCSS](http://crawl.develz.org/wordpress/) from WebTiles or Twitch chat.
-If beem is listening in your chat, type commands for the bots Sequell, Gretell, and Cheibriados to see the results, just like you would in the *##crawl* channel on Freenode.
+If beem watching a game in WebTiles, type commands into chat for the bots Sequell, Gretell, and Cheibriados to have beem return the results. beem supports nearly any command you would use use for these bots in the *##crawl* channel on Freenode.

+If you see beem watching a game played on CSZO, type the following in chat to get subscribed and have beem begin watching your games:

+    !beem subscribe

+See the [beem command](#beem-control-commands) section for other commands you can use to control beem.

 DCSS bot commands
 -----------------